voksus/hmarka/README.md

 # Highest Mark v1.0

 #### This is an exam task for implementing a web application
-It is designed to manage orders and display it's statistics
+It is designed to manage orders and display it's statistics.
+The 1st goal was to make possible to record an 'Order' in DB with certain parametres using web-UI.

 #### Tech.:
  - MySQL;